LiorZ/hdac8_thesis/thesis.rst

 	|11		| Threaded peptide                 | -0.54           | -0.83	        | -0.09            |
 	+---------------+----------------------------------+-----------------+------------------+------------------+

-% (DONE) ORA: the below should be another table as before, with a numbered run - I guess this is run #11, right?
+..
+(DONE) ORA: the below should be another table as before, with a numbered run - I guess this is run #11, right?

-%TODO: add a comment and a reference to the modified constraint set + an explanation why we didn't use it in the extended conformation (was discovered in later simulations)
+..
+TODO: add a comment and a reference to the modified constraint set + an explanation why we didn't use it in the extended conformation (was discovered in later simulations)
 	This simulation achieved the best correlation with experimental data.
 The backbone starting structure was probably a close approximation to a lot of the final complexes.

 Summary of calibration runs